clojuredays/foundation/index.markdown

 In november 2019, we established the foundation.

-## ClojureDays 2020 conference
+## ClojureDays 2026 conference

-We will organize the [Dutch Clojure Days 2020](https://clojuredays.org) annual conference to be held in may 2020.
+We will organize the [Dutch Clojure Days 2026](https://clojuredays.org) annual conference to be held in may 2020.
 The conference will host about 150 people and will be free of charge for attendees.

-## Funding
+## Funding and finances

 To finance the conference and other activities we're attracting corporate sponsors to the conference who will provide funds in exchange for exposure to the Clojure programming community.

-Based on data from previous conferences we expect costs for the 2020 conference to be about €16,000 - €20,000 euros all in.

-We aim to keep a limited amount of funds for foundation operating costs (mostly infrastructure and administration costs) and general reserves for next year's conference if sponsoring brings in less than expected.

-## After 2020

-We plan to organize another Dutch Clojure Days conference in 2021.

-# Activity report

-The foundation was established 11th of november 2019.
-We will organise at least one conference in 2020; [Dutch Clojure Days 2020](https://clojuredays.org)

-# Financial report

-The first fiscal year will run from november 2019 till 31 december 2020.
-We will provide a financial report within 6 months after the end of the fiscal year.
+Further details can be found in [The ClojureDays Foundation Policy Plan 2025](policy-2025.html).